 - Practising good hygiene.
 By engaging in proper hygiene and pest management practices, the risk of infestation will lower.
 This will include sealing cracks or crevices and removing any residue that you find.

 - Treatment.
-Ensure your containers are treated when treatments become mandatory later in 2021 for ocean containers and plant products.
-Approved options include methyl bromide fumigation and heat treatment.
-Prior to loading goods, containers will also need to be sprayed with insecticide.
+Ensure your containers are treated in accordance with the new rules introduced this year for ocean containers and plant products.
+Approved options include methyl bromide fumigation, heat treatment and certain insecticide spray (read above).

-If you’ve got any queries about the Khapra Beetle and how to protect your cargo from a potential infestation, including any questions about the new rules, please don’t hesitate to contact us today.
+If you’ve got any queries about the Khapra Beetle and how to protect your cargo from a potential infestation, including any questions about the new urgent measures, please don’t hesitate to contact us today.

 You can call us or leave a comment below, and one of our expert consultants can provide tailored advice to enhance the security and wellbeing of your cargo.